Taekwondo weight classes

 In taekwondo, a weight class is a standardized weight range for taekwondo practitioners.
-The upper weight limit for each class is the maxiumum weight for that class.
+The upper weight limit for each class is the maximum weight for that class.
 The minimum weight for each class must be above the maximum weight for the next lowest class.
 A taekwondo gyeorugi is usually scheduled for a fixed weight class, and each practitioner's weight must exceed the lower limit, and must not exceed the upper limit.

 Senior weight classes

 Most of the domestic / international taekwondo competitions for senior practitioners have traditionally consisted of 16 weight classes, eight for men and eight for women.

 Olympic weight classes

 Since the International Olympic Committee limits the total number of taekwondo entrants to 64 men and 64 women, there are only eight weight classes - four for each gender - at the Summer Olympics, and the Pan American Games as well.